qfpl/blog/content/posts/intro-to-state-machine-testing-2.md

 didn't appear in our state machine diagram.
 The reason we've included it now is that we need some sort of side channel to interrogate the relevant part of the application state.
-If you've run into these sorts of problems before, you might be concerned that we're going to end up adding endpoints to the application just for testing purposes, which wouldn't be cool.
-This post is long enough without going into all the details, but I will allay your fears and say that's not what we've done.
+If you've run into these sorts of problems before, you might be concerned that we're going to end up adding endpoints to the application just for testing purposes, which is generally a sign that you've lost.
+This post is long enough without going into all the details, but I will allay your fears and say that that's not what we've done.
 Instead, we've implemented a test API and composed it with the application's API to open up these side channels without adding them to the application being tested.
 I'll also say that `servant` and its ability to compose APIs and server implementations makes this particularly nice.

 ## `HTraversable`